How to Choose The Best CMS Platform to Help Drive Your Business Growth

 Despite the enormous popularity of SaaS solutions, on-premise software still commands an enormous share of the CMS pie.

-On-premise CMS solutions have these pros and cons:
+On-premise CMS pros

-- More control: You decide the infrastructure and environment to install the CMS on.
+You decide the infrastructure and environment to install the CMS on.
 This gives you more control over the CMS.

-- Customization: If you’re using an open-source CMS, you can customize the solution to fit your exact requirements.
+If you’re using an open-source CMS, you can customize the solution to fit your exact requirements.
 Even closed-source CMS will give you considerable room for customization, especially when it comes to integrations.

-- Maintenance, installation, and upkeep: Your IT team will be responsible for supporting the CMS.
+Your IT team will be responsible for supporting the CMS.
 This can radically increase deployment time, add to upfront costs and might even require hiring additional personnel.

-- Scalability: Unlike a SaaS solution, the scalability of an on-premise CMS depends entirely on the underlying infrastructure.
+Unlike a SaaS solution, the scalability of an on-premise CMS depends entirely on the underlying infrastructure.
 This can impact scalability, especially if you don’t take advantage of the cloud.

-- High upfront costs: Besides the license fee, you’ll also have to pay for infrastructure and IT to install the CMS.
+Besides the license fee, you’ll also have to pay for infrastructure and IT to install the CMS.

-- Long deployment time: Between the installation and customization, you might end up spending weeks and even months to deploy the CMS.
+Between the installation and customization, you might end up spending weeks and even months to deploy the CMS.

 In a nutshell, a SaaS solution represents the future.
 It is cheaper upfront, highly scalable, and gives you the flexibility to switch to another provider.
 On-premise solutions might have been viable 10 years ago, but the security, maintenance and scalability issues are a big red mark today.
 The continuous innovation ensures that your investment is never outdated.

-Hosted CMS Pros & Cons
+Hosted CMS platform pros & cons

 Hosted solutions work pretty much like on-premise solutions.
 The only difference is that they are hosted on third-party servers.